barryclark/jekyll-now/_posts/2016-9-25-Google's Huge Push.md

 # What's next for Google

 Where is Google headed?
 Google's strategy seems to rest on solving the 2nd hardest problem first: developed country urban driving.
-If you rank the difficulty of various types of autonomous driving problems, a rough ranking might shake out by difficulty:
+If you rank the difficulty of broad types of autonomous driving problems, one rough ranking by difficulty might shake out like this:

 1. Everything outside the developed world
 2. Urban driving in the developed world